 Fertilizer plays an important part in maintaining a lawn or garden.
 When soil lacks necessary nutrients, adding fertilizer provides them and encourages plant growth.
 Too much fertilizer or fertilizer that is applied incorrectly can have a negative effect, however, burning grass or other plants and even killing them in some cases.
-Because of that possibility, it is very important to apply strong lawn fertilizers such as the granular Lesco 17-17-17 Professional Turf Fertilizer, correctly by following the 17-17-17 fertilizer rate printed on the product label.
+Because of that possibility, it is very important to apply strong lawn fertilizers, such as the granular Lesco 17-17-17 Professional Turf Fertilizer, correctly by following the 17-17-17 fertilizer rate printed on the product label.

 Video of the Day

 Before applying Lesco 17-17-17 Professional Turf Fertilizer, determine if it is actually the fertilizer that your lawn needs.
 The numbers in the fertilizer's name indicate the percentages of nitrogen, phosphorous and potassium in the fertilizer; the percentages are often referred to as the fertilizer's N-P-K value.

 Lesco 17-17-17 is a balanced fertilizer because it has equal percentages of all three elements, but those percentages are much higher than in some fertilizers.
 Therefore, Lesco 17-17-17 fertilizer uses are for more nutrient deficient soils and shouldn't be used if your lawn needs only minor fertilizing.